TomShu01/Arrow-AI/Docs/Project-Specification.md

 When AIPanel is visible, it takes up space and Center automatically adjusts.
 When hidden, Center expands to full width.

+### Project Name Validation

+The AI chat panel should be disabled (with informational overlay) when:
+- No project is currently open
+- The current project name is "Untitled Adventure" (default startup project)

+The panel should become enabled when:
+- A project with any other name is opened or created
+- User saves/renames project from "Untitled Adventure" to a custom name

+This ensures AI operations only work on intentionally created/named projects.

 ### Update Preferences Panel

 - Add "AI Agent" section in preferences